ShiQiu0419/ShiQiu0419.github.io/index.md

 For CUHK students: my student consultation hours are from 2:00 PM to 4:00 PM every Tuesday.

 ## News
+* One paper accepted in ECCV.
+Congrats to Runsong!
+(06/2024)
+* Invited as a Guest Editor for Applied Sciences.
+(04/2024)
 * Invited as an Area Chair for ACM MM'24.
 (01/2024)
 * Direct Grant (PI, 150,000 HKD) approved.
 (12/2023)
 * One paper accepted in WACV.
 (11/2023)